Marathon Training: Race Day

 As you head to the venue, remember to stay relaxed but focused as well.
-Do whatever you’ve found works for you; see last week’s post on psychological preparedness.
+Do whatever you’ve found works for you; see our post on psychological preparedness.

 Make sure you stay wrapped-up, as you don’t want to be using valuable energy just to keep warm.
 If you have to ditch your warm kit to head to the start line, a bin bag with holes will do the trick.
 The ever dashing Bradley Cooper has demonstrated this for us.

 Warm-up appropriately: do some very light running followed by some active stretching in order to get your legs primed for the race.
 If you’re thirsty, have a maximum of 200-300mls of water no less than 15mins before you start.
 If you want something to eat, have either a low GI carbohydrate up to 30mins prior to starting, or a gel just before you start.

 3-2-1 and you’re off!
 The adrenaline surge will be huge and your natural reaction will be to follow the pace that everyone is setting, which will be slow to start (due to the number of runners) and then uncontrollably fast, way quicker than your target pace.
 You have to fight this urge and try and get into your target pace as soon as you can (note: I don’t think I’ve ever managed to do this, but try you must!).
 This is where a GPS watch comes in very handy.